jupyterlab/jupyterlab/docs/source/user/extensions.md

 many other things.
 JupyterLab extensions are [npm](https://www.npmjs.com/) packages (the standard package format in Javascript development).

-## Installing Node.js

-Installing JupyterLab extensions requires Node.js version 4+.
+In order to install JupyterLab extensions you need to have Node.js version 4+ installed.

-If you use ``conda``, you can get them with:
+If you use ``conda``, you can get it with:

 ```bash
 conda -c conda-forge install nodejs